WhiteflagProtocol/whiteflag-api/CONTRIBUTING.md

 12. Do not use `console.log`, but use the functions from the `logger.js` module
 13. It is better to use multiple lines if a line is longer than 100 characters:
     * except for strings: do not break strings
-    * put logical and concatination operators at the beginning of a new line
+    * put logical and concatenation operators at the beginning of a new line
 14. Comment your code, but avoid commenting the obvious:
     * modules, classes, and functions must be described using JSDoc
     * use an empty line before a comment,